Exponential asymptotics and the generation of free-surface flows by submerged line vortices: Numerical results

 We considered the case of two submerged point vortices analytically in \S\ref{sec:trappedexp}.
 When each vortex had the same nondimensional circulation, $\Gamma_{\text{c}}$, and depth equal to unity, trapped waves were seen to occur for certain discrete values of the Froude number, $F_k$.
 In this section, we compare the analytical prediction for $F_k$ from \eqref{eq:twovortexFconditions} with numerical results.
 These trapped numerical solutions are found with the method detailed at the beginning of \S\ref{sec:results}.
 In imposing the additional constraint of symmetry to eliminate waves downstream of the vortices, the special Froude number, $F_k$, is determined as an eigenvalue.
 These results were performed for $N=4000$ grid points, a domain between $s_{\text{L}}=-60$ and $s_{\text{R}}=60$, and horizontal vortex placement specified as $\lambda=8$.

 In figure~\ref{fig:I-twocompA}, we plot the tail amplitude (for $s>\lambda$) of the asymptotic solutions for the values of $0.3<F<0.5$, $\Gamma_{\text{c}}=0.3$, and $\lambda=8$.
 This amplitude is equal to zero at the values of $F_k$ from equation \eqref{eq:twovortexFconditions}.
 The figure also contains additional markers denoted by (a), where $F = 0.3383$, and (b), where $F = 0.4270$.
 This corresponds to the figure~\ref{fig:I-twocompB} where we compare numerical solutions obtained in this section, and asymptotic solutions from \S\ref{sec:asymptotics} for those given values of $F$.
 The fit is excellent and the corresponding curves are nearly visually indistinguishable at the scale of the graphic.
 Finally, in figure~\ref{fig:G-FTrapped}, we compare the values of $F_k$ obtained analytically and numerically.
 The straight lines are the analytical prediction from \eqref{eq:twovortexFconditions}, and dots represent the numerical values for $F_k$.
+The agreement between these is good for moderately small values of $F$; we notice that the error (horizontal distance) decreases as $F$ decreases from $0.6$ to around $0.4$.

+Numerical solutions of the double-vortex problem are particularly challenging, however, due to the finite-difference nature of the numerical scheme, and the truncation of the infinite domain.
+This seems to manifest in larger (relative) errors, particularly for $F \lessapprox 0.4$.
+We have verified that increasing the number of mesh points and increasing the domain size diminishes the numerical error.
+In addition, we have used the linear prediction of $F_k=\sqrt{\lambda /(k\pi+\pi/2)}$, to verify our analytical results for small values of $\Gamma_{\text{c}}$.
+Indeed, these numerical challenges are common in exponential asymptotic comparisons where it is necessary to use a sufficiently small value of the asymptotic parameter, but not-too-small so that numerical error overtakes the exponentially-small character of the solution.